mdn/content/files/en-us/web/http/headers/accept-ch/index.md

 {{HTTPSidebar}}{{securecontext_header}}

-The HTTP **`Accept-CH`** response header may be set by a server to specify which [client hints](/en-US/docs/Web/HTTP/Client_hints) headers a client should include in subsequent requests.
+The HTTP **`Accept-CH`** response header may be set by a server to specify which [client hint](/en-US/docs/Web/HTTP/Client_hints) headers should be included by the client in subsequent requests.
-The `Accept-CH` header should be persisted for all secure requests to ensure client hints are sent reliably.
+To ensure client hints are sent reliably, the `Accept-CH` header should be persisted for all secure requests.

 <table class="properties">
   <tbody>